Susan Harrington

 Susan K Harrington FSA is an early-medieval archaeologist and Honorary Senior Lecturer at University College London.

 Career

-From 2006-2009 she was the research assistant on the Leverhulme Trust funded project 'Beyond the Tribal Hidage: Anglo-Saxon kingdoms in southern England AD 400-750'.
+From 2006 to 2009 she was the research assistant on the Leverhulme Trust funded project 'Beyond the Tribal Hidage: Anglo-Saxon kingdoms in southern England AD 400-750'.
 She subsequently was part of the research team on the 'People and place: the making of the Kingdom of Northumbria AD 300-800' project at the University of Durham, also funded by the Leverhulme Trust.

 She was elected as a fellow of the Society of Antiquaries of London on 9 June 2011.